U.S. tax plan would break WTO rules, lawyers say, as EU business frets

 "The political pressure would be really strong to go for an all-out trade war.
 It's a bizarre idea, to be involved in a trade war with Europe's closest ally, but political pressure would grow," he said.

-(Additional reporting by David Lawder in Washington and Tom Miles in Geneva)
+(Additional reporting by David Lawder in Washington and Tom Miles in Geneva; editing by David Stamp)